By Paul from our New Zealand team

 Inside, it’s all dark natural wood and stone textures, and you’ll find wooden sculptures and lots of original artwork.

-Your room (there are only five) will have floor-to-ceiling windows, too.
-They’re great even if it gets a little stormy.
+Having uninterrupted views over the landscape means all the rooms here are great even if it gets a little stormy.
 I could sit on my bed (or even in my bathtub) and observe the weather patterns moving through the valley, watching the play of light and shadow across the flat grasslands of the valley bottom.

 The lodge is set on working farmland at the crossroads of three conservation parks.
 You look out over beech forest, river lagoons, and mountains with almost perfect equilateral-triangle peaks.
 Some of the scenery made a guest appearance as Rohan in Peter Jackson’s The Lord of the Rings.